2019-20 AP Course Audit: What You’ll Need to Do

 AP Latin curricular requirements:

-- The course is structured to allow students to complete the entire required reading list published in the AP Latin Curriculum Framework.
+- The course is structured to incorporate the entire reading list published in the AP Latin course framework and provides opportunities for students to relate Latin texts to course themes and Roman historical, cultural, and literary contexts.

 - The course provides ongoing opportunities for students to demonstrate comprehension of non-syllabus-based Caesar and Vergil passages and passages from other authors by reading at sight.

-- The course provides ongoing opportunities for students to scan dactylic hexameter in Latin poetry.
+- The course provides opportunities for students to develop the skills in the following skill categories:

 AP Latin resource requirements: